 Some police vehicles are equipped with a phlebotomist’s station for drawing blood.
 After a blood draw, people suspected of DWI are generally booked and ticketed for the offense.
 In order for them to be found guilty, a lab report will need to confirm the results of the mobile police test.
 As an increasing number of states legalize cannabis, some have claimed that the number of drugged drivers is going up.
 There is no portable, non-invasive machine that allows police to test a driver for signs of non-alcoholic intoxication.

-However, DWI attorneys in Kansas City and others point out that there is no reliable standard to determine when someone is under the influence of a narcotic.
+However, DWI Attorneys in KC Mo and others point out that there is no reliable standard to determine when someone is under the influence of a narcotic.
 This is especially true for less potent drugs like cannabis; although, police argue that poor driving or roadside sobriety tests can back up the results of a blood test.
 Opponents note that people have been injured due to poorly trained police officers conducting blood tests.

 Those who are facing charges for driving while intoxicated might face significant consequences, including hefty fines and jail time.
 However, a defendant may retain a criminal defense lawyer who could defend their rights before trial or in court.